agourlay/agourlay.github.io/content/blog/2022-07-11-rust-performance-retrospective-part1.md

 It is often interesting to track the performance of a piece of software over time to be able to attribute gains to precise changes.

-Sometimes a single line change can have a tremendous effect and sometimes a complete change of architecture is required to remove a bottleneck.
+Sometimes a single line change can have a tremendous effect, and sometimes a complete change of architecture is required to remove a bottleneck.

 Using the benchmarking tool [hyperfine](https://github.com/sharkdp/hyperfine) we are able to measure accurately the execution time of our CLI in a blackbox fashion.

 For reference, I will be running the benchmarks on a laptop running Linux on an Intel [i7-10610U](https://www.intel.com/content/www/us/en/products/sku/201896/intel-core-i710610u-processor-8m-cache-up-to-4-90-ghz/specifications.html) CPU.

-In this comparison analysis we are interested in the relative speedup between releases and not the absolute durations which are mostly a function of the dump size given a stable thoughtput.
+In this comparison analysis, we are interested in the relative speedup between releases and not the absolute durations, which are mostly a function of the dump size given a stable thoughtput.

 After downloading all the versions of `hprof-slurp` into the same directory, we can compare how they handle the `pets.bin` heap dump using the following `hyperfine` magic incantation.